allenc2014/gdrive-exporter/README.md

 **Important Notes Before Use:**

+**This tool is provided "as-is" with no guarantees or warranties.
+Use at your own risk.**

 - **Content Export**: This tool makes no claims that it will capture all content during export.
 Some complex formatting, embedded objects, or special Google Docs features may not be perfectly preserved.

 - **Markdown Conversion**: The automated conversion to Markdown is not guaranteed to be perfect.
 Complex layouts, tables, and advanced formatting may require manual cleanup.